About

 Stefanie Proulx

-OPERATIONS DIRECTOR - FLUTES & REEDS
+EXECUTIVE DIRECTOR - FLUTES & REEDS

 Stefanie /ˈstɛfəni/ - An anagram for stephanie is antisheep, but this is not how you spell Stefanie’s name.